On the island of Faial Azores, find two volcanoes, a world-renowned marina and stunning ocean-side pools and beaches.

 Torre do Relogio (Horta)

 This clock tower was used as a watchtower in the 1800’s.
 Climb the tower to get a bird’s eye view of Horta.
-Across the street is Florencio Terra Garden, a beautiful park with a gazebo.
-It’s a perfect spot for a rest while you gaze over the town.
+Florencio Terra Garden, a beautiful park with a gazebo, is across the street.
+It’s a perfect spot for a rest while enjoying the view over the city.

 Our Lady of Conception Viewpoint is one of the best places for an aerial view of Horta.